RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

     [act_args],
     [act_starts]);

 **room_id** - the room the action belongs to.
-It will only run when the current room is this room.
+It will only run when the current room is this room

 **scene_id** - the room's scene the action will run on.
-If this is 0, it will always run.
+If this is 0, it will always run

-**action_id** - the id for this action, used to be referenced to for starting other actions.
+**action_id** - the id for this action, used to be referenced to for starting other actions

 There are a plethora of basic actions which perform all sorts of tasks which allow for the full creation of a level.
 If you need to extend functionality you can add your own actions inside article3.
 There are plenty of types of actions: instant, conditional, perpetual, etc to show how to work with the system internally.